AustralianSynchrotron/pdviper/README.rst

 Version History
 ---------------
-0.2 This version
+0.3 -Automatic curve fitting and manual curve definition for background subtraction
+    -Peak detection and fitting
+	-Rescaling and offset of both axes
+	-Output of all active datasets into .xyz format

-    Changed 2d surface plot rendering method
+0.2 -Changed 2d surface plot rendering method
-    More robust file renaming of processed files
-    Data converted to reciprocal-space units are now supported by all plot types Improved behaviour of 3d waterfall plot quality setting 0.1 Initial release
+    -More robust file renaming of processed files -Data converted to reciprocal-space units are now supported by all plot types -Improved behaviour of 3d waterfall plot quality setting

+0.1 -Initial release

 Known Issues
 ------------